Britney Spears Wows And Worries Instagram When She Gets Close To The Clouds

 “Hope you’re having the time of your life queen,” another wrote.

-“Great shot!” praised a follower.
+“Great shot!” a third follower praised.

-Some worried a bit about Spears, though with the somewhat cryptic sounding words.
-Several asked if the singer is okay.
+Some worried a bit about Britney though, commenting about her somewhat cryptic sounding words.
+Several asked if the singer was okay.

 “Please don’t leave this world,” pleaded a follower.